Nimit9667/LadderUp/README.md

 This project is licensed under the MIT License.

 Contact
-Developed by [Your Name] and [Teammate Name].
+Developed by Nimit Sharma and Sharad Agnihotri.
 For any inquiries, open an issue or contact via Github.